iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 ### Learning about the guts of the boxes

-Noting my interest in computers, in 4th grade my mother bought me what I now know to be a $5000, 4 week summer course in which we ordered a dell computer, and I hung out with a lady at the FutureKids center on {{ ADDRESS of FUTUREKIDS }} and she helped me take the whole thing apart, explaning everything to me, piece by piece.
-I learned about hard drives, ISA cards, RAM, SCSI (I didn't have it), IDE, on-board PC speaker vs SoundBlaster sounds, and everything else while we took it apart.
+Noting my interest in computers, in 4th grade my mother bought me what I now know to be a $5000, 6 week summer course in which we ordered a dell computer, and I hung out with a lady at the FutureKids center on {{ ADDRESS of FUTUREKIDS }} and she helped me take the whole thing apart, explaning everything to me, piece by piece.
+I learned about hard drives, PCI and ISA cards, RAM, SCSI (I didn't have it), ATA, IDE, on-board PC speaker vs SoundBlaster sounds, and everything else while we took it apart.
+We pulled everything out of the case and touched every part, learning more by seeing and touching the hardware.
 Every day I was pining for the time I went to camp, even going so far as to watch richard scary's smalltown, which I hated, just because it passed the time right before I could meet up with Michelle, the love of my life.
 We put the computer back together in the same slow pace, quizzing me and joking around with me, and building my confidence in what I knew and didn't know.

 After dell was back together, we installed DOS on it.
 She taught me the boot order, how the computer looked for a sector, and why the sounds coming from the machine came from the floppy first, the high pitched one, then a low pitched one, the HDD, then a click, then a beep.
 I was in heaven.
 This woman was so cool and so pretty to me, and she taking the next month off to cycle from NYC to California.
 For no reason.